TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-eslint.md

 Do I really need all that crap in the generated config?
 Most of it is pulled in by use of `FlatCompat`.
 This is a utility that [translates](https://eslint.org/docs/latest/use/configure/migration-guide#using-eslintrc-configs-in-flat-config) the old eslintrc format into flat config format.
 It's only needed if you have shared config files you haven't translated yet, or plugins that provide recommended configs that don't support flat config format yet.

-It looks like the migration tool is being cautious and running everything through `FlatCompat`.
+The migration tool is being cautious and running everything through `FlatCompat`.
 I'm pretty sure ESLint's own recommended set supports flat config, as should `typescript-eslint` with the latest version.

 It looks like lots of people are working through this.
 I found a much [cleaner looking config](https://github.com/facebook/react/issues/28313#issuecomment-2180984628) that uses most of the same plugins I do.
 Using that, together with the [typescript-eslint documentation](https://typescript-eslint.io/getting-started), I came up with this.